hindutva/hindutva.github.io/paganology/steppe/chingizids.md

 Thence emerged:

-- The Golden horde/ Ulus of Jochi towards Russia, which after Öz Beg Khan declined due to internal conflict and Islamicized.
+- The Golden horde (urdu)/ Ulus of Jochi towards Russia, which after Öz Beg Khan declined due to internal conflict and Islamicized.
-- Tolui's yuan dynasty came from his Nestorian Christian wife Sorghaghtani Beki.
-- Hulagu-yn Ulus/ Ilkhanate accross Iran, Iraq etc..
--  [Ghazan](https://en.wikipedia.org/wiki/Ghazan "Ghazan"), shortly before he overthrew [Baydu](https://en.wikipedia.org/wiki/Baydu "Baydu"), converted to [Islam](https://en.wikipedia.org/wiki/Islam "Islam").
 - (Chagatai) Tsagadaina Khaanat Ulus ruled over mughalistaan in Ferghana area - also islamicized.
     - gUrkhAni-s Timur and babur's mogols (displaced by Oirat-s) came thence.
+- House of Ögedei, split and subsumed by chagatai and Tolui's descendents.
+- Tolui's yuan dynasty came from his Nestorian Christian wife Sorghaghtani Beki.
+- From Tolui's son - Hulagu-yn Ulus/ Ilkhanate accross Iran, Iraq etc., which also islamized.

 ## Il-khAns
 - " Il-Khans had conquered Mesopotamia after annihilating the Shi’a power of the Hashishins and the Sunni Kilafat.
 So the Mohammedans were no longer a political force in Mesopotamia.
 Yet they were able to destroy the external influences and re-establish the Shari’a." \[[MT](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/)\]
 - "Due to the Mohammedan persecution of various groups favored by Arghun he came up with a plan to conquer Mecca and restore heathen worship there with construction of temples of buddhakapAla and heruka, but due to other preoccupations he failed to do so.
 Indeed, during the Ilkhanid regime multiple temples to buddhakapAla, kAlachakra and hevajra had been built in Baghdad, Tabriz and in some places in the province of Khurasan." \[[MT](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/)\]
+- [Ghazan](https://en.wikipedia.org/wiki/Ghazan), shortly before he overthrew [Baydu](https://en.wikipedia.org/wiki/Baydu), converted to [Islam](https://en.wikipedia.org/wiki/Islam "Islam").

 ## Secularism failed here
 - \[[MT](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/)\]